canvasxyz/canvas/docs/1-introduction.md

 # Introduction

-Canvas is a framework for making real-time decentralized applications.
+Canvas is a framework and sync engine for real-time decentralized applications.

 Canvas apps are built on a programmable multi-writer relational database.
 They're easy to configure and automatically have several useful properties: